onnx/onnx-mlir/docs/LoweringCode.md

 The `block` method takes one loop definition (one value extracted from the output of a `defineLoop` operation) and will split that loop definition into 2, where the first one iterates over blocks of the given side, and the second one iterates inside of a given block.
 The two loop definitions are returned by the `block` method as a value range containing the two split loops described above.

-The `permute` method takes a list of loop definitions are ensure that the iterate will generate code reflecting the permuted order.
+The `permute` method takes a list of loop definitions and ensures that the loops will iterate according to the permuted order.

 The `memcopy` method results in the array given by `dest` to be overwritten by `size` values from the array given by `src`.
-The `memset` method set the entire array given by `dest` to the value passed in `val`, typically zero.
+The `memset` method sets the entire array given by `dest` to the value passed in `val`, typically zero.

 ## Builder based interface to generate optimized Krnl loops